Grimy/ChoregraphAI/notes/aggro.md

 Nightmares and dragons that are activated but not aggroed will **trample** if they are blocked from moving toward you.
-Trampling affects the 4 tiles adjacent to the dragon/nightmare, destroying walls and dealing 4 normal damage to anything that was standing there.
+Trampling affects the 4 tiles adjacent to the dragon/nightmare, destroying walls and dealing their normal damage to anything that was standing there.
+(NB: 1 player heart = 2 enemy hearts, so green dragons will deal 4 damage to enemies, red dragons 6, etc…).

 Non-player bombs and exploding gargoyles do not cause any damage to non-aggroed enemies.